fupelaqu/jquery-kinematics/README.md

 ## About

-JQuery-kinematics is a jquery plugin for jkinematics.
+JQuery-kinematics is a jquery plugin for [JKinematics](https://github.com/fupelaqu/jkinematics).